stac-extensions/eo/README.md

 data include sensors with visible, short-wave and mid-wave IR bands (e.g., the OLI instrument on Landsat-8), long-wave IR bands (e.g. TIRS aboard Landsat-8).

 It is strongly recommended to use [Instrument Fields](https://github.com/radiantearth/stac-spec/tree/master/item-spec/common-metadata.md#instrument) with the EO extension, to provide information about the platform (satellite, aerial, etc) used to capture the images.

-For defining view geometry of data, it is strongly recommended to use the [`view` extension](https://github.com/stac-extensions/view).
+For defining view geometry of data, it is strongly recommended to use the [View Extension](https://github.com/stac-extensions/view).

 - Examples:
   - [Collection example](examples/collection.json)